 - There have been displayed crowns like the ones used by Mohammad Reza Pahlavi, Qajar kings (Kiany Crown), Farah Pahlavi’s crown;

-- Another piece that is consider to be “Kooh-e-Noor” or mountain of light together with the previous one, were both in the possession of Nader Shah.
-Later, the latter one was taken to Afghanistan and after being passed into other people’s possession, it was presented Queen Victoria.
+- Another piece that is considered to be “Kooh-e-Noor” or mountain of light together with the previous one, were both in the possession of Nader Shah.
+Later, the latter one was taken to Afghanistan and after being passed into other people’s possession, it was presented to Queen Victoria.
 Now it is in the queen mother’s crown in England; and,

 - “Nader’s Aigrette”, set with diamonds and emeralds, weighing 781 carats.